 Antifungal Shampoos and Conditioners

 Dog skin is comprised of naturally occurring and beneficial bacteria.
 One of those microorganisms is yeast.
 When yeast levels are normal, the dog’s skin is healthy.
 However, yeast is an opportunistic bacteria, and if given the right conditions, it will grow to excess.
 Overabundant yeast will cause an infection.
 If your dog is excessively scratching themselves or chewing and licking at their paws, they might have a yeast infection.
 Always check with your vet first to rule out any other issues if your dog is exhibiting symptoms.

 High heat and humidity, surgery, and feeding your dog poor-quality kibble can make him prone to yeast infections.
 The folds in the french bulldogs characteristic wrinkles also provide an ideal area for bacteria to grow.
 Fortunately, yeast infections can be treated with diet, keeping your dog dry and cool, and bathing them with antifungal and antibacterial shampoos.
-Even if your French bulldog does not need a bath more than every few weeks, you’ll still need to clean beneath the wrinkles and folds to prevent bacteria overgrowth frequently, which we’ll cover later in the article.

 French bulldogs shed more than poodles and some cross or hybrid dog breeds.
 Typically, a french bulldog is a mild to moderate shedder, with shedding increasing in the spring and fall months when he gets rid of or grows his winter coat.
 If your dog is excessively shedding though, it could be a sign of a more serious problem.
 Parasites and intestinal worms can cause fur and hair loss, and so can poor quality food or nutritional deficiencies.
 Before you do anything, always take your dog to the vet if his fur suddenly starts to fall out beyond normal levels.